Toemmsche/cpeediff/README.md

 # cpeediff

-Diff tool for business process models conforming to the [CPEE](https://cpee.org) notation.
+CpeeDiff is an advanced diff tool for business process models conforming to the [CPEE](https://cpee.org) notation.
 This project is part of my bachelor's thesis at the Technical University of Munich (TUM).

 ## Prerequisites